Yash-vardhan3/Banking-System/README.md

 Parallelism: Deposit and withdrawal operations can be executed in parallel threads for improved performance.
 # Setup and Usage
-Clone the repository: git clone https://github.com/Yash-vardhan3/Banking-System.git Navigate to the project directory: cd Banking_System Compile the source code: g++ -o Banking_System main.cpp Run the executable: ./Banking_System
+Clone the repository: git clone https://github.com/Yash-vardhan3/Banking-System.git Navigate to the project directory: cd Banking-System Compile the source code: >g++ -o Banking_System Banking_System.cpp Run the executable: ./Banking_System
 # Usage
 Upon running the program, follow the on-screen instructions to perform various banking operations.